3 Ways to Find Email Header in Microsoft 365

 Retrieve email header information from Outlook Desktop Client

-How to analyze Email Headers?
+How to Analyze Email Headers?

-1. Use Microsoft Message header analyzer
+1. Use Microsoft Message Header Analyzer

-You can paste the email header into Microsoft Message Header Analyzer and click “Analyze headers” to assess the email header information.
+You can paste the email header into Microsoft Message Header Analyzer and click Analyze headers to analyze the email header information.
+You can also open Microsoft Message Header Analyzer directly from the email entity page or when you click on View Header.

 Use Microsoft Message header analyzer